 html2text, parse the Markdown back into HTML, and then converting that HTML to text.

-This is rediculously inefficient, but lets me offload the procesing logic to external tools and does a good enough job.
+This is ridiculously inefficient, but lets me offload the processing logic to external tools and does a good enough job.

 The final solution looks like this: